 Many people would like to break their bad habits, modify them so they are less damaging or replace them with beneficial habits.
 And there are many people producing processes and models to help do exactly that.
-We cover two of them in this post.
+We cover two of them in this post, including the habit replacement loop.

 Step 1: Decide what to change